Chapter 10 Implemented physics

 In this section, we give a brief overview over the different incarnations of models for the description of the realm of subatomic particles and their interactions inside WHIZARD.
 In Sec.
 10.1.1, the Standard Model (SM) itself and straightforward extensions and modifications thereof in the gauge, fermionic and Higgs sector are described.
 Then, Sec.
 10.1.2 gives a list and short description of all genuine beyond the SM models (BSM) that are currently implemented in WHIZARD and its matrix element generator O’Mega.
-Additional models beyond that can be integrated and handled via the interfaces to external tools like SARAH and FeynRules, cf. Chap.
+Additional models beyond that can be integrated and handled via the interfaces to external tools like SARAH and FeynRules, or the universal model format UFO, cf. Chap.
 17.

 10.1.1 The Standard Model and friends